amh312/PDAST/README.md

 ***Instructions for use:***

-The source data can be obtained from PhysioNet at https://physionet.org/content/mimiciv/2.2/ provided the terms of access are met.
+The source data can be obtained from PhysioNet at https://physionet.org/content/mimiciv/2.2/ once the terms of access are met.
 The csv filenames used in this code match the following default filenames that can be downloaded from the *hosp* folder at the bottom of the page: *"prescriptions.csv", "diagnoses_icd.csv", "procedures_icd.csv", "labevents.csv", "d_labitems.csv", "poe_detail.csv", "poe.csv", "omr.csv", "admissions.csv", "patients.csv"*, and *"services.csv"*.

 This code was written and run using *R* version 4.3.2 and *Python* version 3.12.0, on a laptop computer running macOS Sonoma version 14.5 with an Apple M1 Pro processor, 16GB random-access memory and 10 cores.
 The code may need to be run in chunks, depending on application memory.
 The typical run time of all code was approximately 3-4 hours.